deepabhat86/cmpe273-assignment3/README.md

 # LRU Cache and Bloom Filter

+### Client response

+See the output.txt for the client response on running 4 servers.

 The assignment 3 is based on our simple [distributed cache](https://github.com/sithu/cmpe273-spring20/tree/master/midterm) where you have implmented the GET and PUT operations.

 ## 1. DELETE operation